-□ Set the severity for which the device creates SNMP requests as events to warning or error.
+Set the severity for which the device creates SNMP requests as events to warning or error.
 Change the minimum severity for a syslog entry for one or more syslog servers to the same value.
+You also have the entire of executing a congrete syslog server entry for this.